 Sometimes a trigger can leave overwhelming emotions bottled up inside of you, and keeping them there can cause more harm than good.
 Sooner or later it will burst open and can make you behave irrationally.

-In the moment it can be challenging to initially get started: picking up a paintbrush or putting on your trainers.
-At this point you need to remind yourself that you are deserving of getting better and it is another step towards your recovery.
+In the moment it can be challenging to get started: picking up a paintbrush or putting on your trainers.
+At this point you need to remind yourself that you are deserving of getting better.

 Be in the Company of Others